Taiwolawal/DevSecOps-CICD/README.md

 # Deploy app to App-Server (instance)

-Now we will use AWS SSM to deploy our application on the App-server in automated way using the script describe in the screenshot below.
+Now we will use AWS SSM to deploy our application to the App-server in an automated way using the script describe in the screenshot below.
 The breakdown of script:

 LOG_IN_CMD: specifying the AWS region and connecting to the ECR.